kyletimmermans/kyletimmermans.github.io/README.md

 <div>Update all sites with kyletimmermans.github.io when finished</div>

+# Notes
-## POSTS NEEDS DATE IN FILENAME WITH yyyy-mm-dd format
+### POSTS NEEDS DATE IN FILENAME WITH yyyy-mm-dd format
+### To use gists with image, create gist, push image, get raw image url, update link on gist